 What to Expect During Procedure

-It takes cataract surgeons in Los Angeles about 40 minutes or less to complete the procedure.
+It takes expert cataract surgeons about 40 minutes or less to complete the procedure.
 The surgery is done during the day where patients are put under local anesthetic which implies that you will be awake the whole time.
 During the operation, the experts remove the affected lens by making a tiny incision in the eye.